kostya63/melodyst/README.md

 # melodyst
-This project is intended to discover
+This project is intended to discover posssible appoaches to estimate audio similarity.